Is Celsius Bad for You? Fact Checking & Ingredient Analysis

 Green Tea Extract | 50 mg |

-On platforms like TikTok, Celsius energy drinks often face scrutiny over ingredients like guarana, taurine, green tea extract, and sucralose.
+On platforms like TikTok, Celsius energy drinks are often scrutinized for ingredients such as guarana, taurine, green tea extract, and sucralose.

 Caffeine